xeylou/testade.xeylou.fr/content/posts/nagios-introduction/index.md

 ### side notes

-Nagios Core code can be found on [Github](https://github.com/NagiosEnterprises/nagioscore), it is written in C language.
+Nagios Core source code can be found on [Github](https://github.com/NagiosEnterprises/nagioscore), it is written in C language.

 You may also consider, regarding your deontology or your use case, using your own metrics collector to serve them into a dashboard - using Prometheus & Grafana for examples.